petans24/search-guard/README.md

     plugins/search-guard-2/tools/hasher.sh -p mycleartextpassword

-All this files are stored as documents in elasticsearch within the ``searchguard`` index.
+All this files are stored as documents in Elasticsearch within the ``searchguard`` index.
 This index is specially secured so that only a admin user with a special SSL certificate may write or read this index.
 Thats the reason why you need the sgadmin tool to update the configuration (that is loading the files into ES).

 After one or more files are updated Search Guard will automatically reconfigure and the changes will take effect almost immediately.
 No need to restart ES nodes and deal with config files on the servers.
 The sgadmin tool can also be used fom a desktop machine as long ES servers are reachable through 9300 port (transport protocol).